PROJECT · TOK0 / FIELD COMPRESSION UNIT

 Where rules live

-Rules are loaded from three locations, in priority order:
+Loaded from three locations, in priority order:

 1. .tok0/filters/*.toml — project-local, requires explicit trust.